advanced-microcode-patching/shiva/README-AMP.md

 ---- File descriptions

+### README-AMP.md
-README-AMP.md: This file
+This file

+### File describing how to build and use Shiva
+documentation/shiva_final_design.pdf: A document describing the internal design of Shiva

+### libcapstone.a
+A pre-built static library of the Capstone API

+### modules/aarch64_patches/cfs_patch1/core-cpu1
+A binary built from NASA cSF github repository to test patching against

+### modules/aarch64/amp_challenge10/program_c
-README.md: File describing how to build and use Shiva documentation/shiva_final_design.pdf: A document describing the internal design of Shiva libcapstone.a: A pre-built static library of the Capstone API modules/aarch64_patches/cfs_patch1/core-cpu1: A binary built from NASA cSF github repository to test patching against modules/aarch64/amp_challenge10/program_c: An aarch64 binary taken from the beaglebone, as a patch challenge for AMP include/capstone: Header files from capstone disassembly API
+An aarch64 binary taken from the beaglebone, as a patch challenge for AMP

+### include/capstone
+Header files from capstone disassembly API